OpenDataServices/flatten-tool/docs/create-template.rst

 .. literalinclude:: ../examples/create-template/deprecated.schema
    :language: json

-You can then choose whether deprecated fields appear in the output by passing the ``--no-deprecated-fields`` or the ``--deprecated-fields`` option.
+You can then choose whether deprecated fields appear in the output by passing the ``--no-deprecated-fields`` option.
+This is off by default.

 .. literalinclude:: ../examples/create-template/deprecated-yes/cmd.txt
    :language: bash